Kent County Council elections

 View previous election results, including:

 You need to be registered to vote in UK elections and referendums.
-If you haven't registered, you can do this on the about my vote website.
-It also has information about why you should vote, how and where to vote.
+If you haven't registered, About my Vote has information about why you should vote, how and where to vote.
+You can register to vote online at GOV.UK.

 County councillors make decisions about services that we provide, oversee how those services are run and represent the interests of people in their area.
 They are elected every 4 years.

-Find out how councillors support their communitities on the be a councillor website.
+Find out how councillors support their communities on the be a councillor website.

 The Electoral Commission provide guidance and resources for candidates.